 The site Hapgood proposed for the 3rd most recent position for the North Geographic Pole was in the Yukon, close to the Gulf of Alaska.
 This location is unlikely, for it would have placed all of Greenland outside the Arctic Circle 150,000 years ago.
 The pole could, however, have been situated further north, in the Beaufort Sea, and that would work.
-(Today, the southern quarter of Greenland (by latitude) lies outside of the Arctic Circle.)
+(Today, one-quarter of Greenland (by latitude) lies outside the Arctic Circle.)

 I recently encountered a video on the internet which demonstrated how a former Yukon site for the North Geographic Pole was calculated by selecting two intersecting meridians from an equator which passed through the ruins of several ancient sites such as Angkor Wat, Machu Picchu, etc. This is nonsense for the timeline involved since all of the sites were built much later than even the most recent major axis change, which occurred about 10,500 years ago, and Hapgood was definitely not influenced by this silliness.
 Even so, I was curious about how he arrived at his 3rd most recent location of the geographic North Pole.